tnwei/parapply/README.md

 # Parapply

 A simple drop-in replacement for pandas `apply()` on large Series / DataFrames, parallelized using `joblib`.
 Works by dividing the Series / DataFrame into multiple chunks and running `apply` concurrently.
+As a rule of thumb, use `parapply` only if you have 1 million rows and above.

 # Simple Usage